Referendum, www.ch.ch.

 A short History of Direct Democracy

-The Swiss model of direct democracy often functions as an example of how to involve citizens and organisations in decision-making procedures.
-The historical development of this system and its manner of functioning are often unknown.
+The Swiss model of direct democracy is often used as an example of how to involve citizens and organisations in decision-making procedures.
+However, the historical development of this system and its manner of functioning are often unknown.

 Functioning